New Library Catalog

 These color coded indicators let you know at a glance the availability of an item.
 In general they denote the following:

 Green – Available locally, as an online resource or a physical item in the noted location.
+Check the "Find & Request" or the "View Online" tabs for access options.

 How do I place a Summit request?